-The IEEE 802.11™ Working Group has established a new project focusing on Enhancements for Extremely High Throughput (EHT).
+The IEEE 802.11™ Working Group has established a new standardization project focusing on Enhancements for Extremely High Throughput (EHT).
 The project represents the next-generation standard beyond IEEE 802.11ax™, with target throughput rates of at least 30 Gbps.
-The project will define MAC and PHY technology improvements for 2.4 and 5GHz, and for the 6 GHz band anticipated to be opening for unlicensed use in the next few years.
-IEEE P802.11be also offers the opportunity for providing improved integration with Time Sensitive Networks (TSN) to support applications over heterogeneous Ethernet and Wireless LANs, particularly in growing industrial environments, including the Internet of Things and sensor applications.
+The project, entitled IEEE P802.11be, will specify MAC and PHY technology improvements for 2.4 and 5GHz, as well as for the 6 GHz band anticipated to be opening for unlicensed use in the next few years.
+IEEE P802.11be also offers the opportunity to improve integration with Time Sensitive Networks (TSN) to support applications over heterogeneous Ethernet and Wireless LANs, particularly in growing industrial environments, including Internet of Things and sensor applications.

 With the ongoing expansion of telecommunications data services, Wireless LAN (WLAN) deployments are projected for continued growth across many environments, including home, enterprise and hotspot deployments.
 Video traffic, in particular, is anticipated to be predominant in many WLAN deployments, with increased demand for higher throughput to meet application requirements.